ministryofjustice/hale-platform/README.md

 ## Setup the https certs (currently only setup for Docker not k8s)

-1. Run `brew install mkcert` (if you don't have it)
+1. Run `brew install mkcert` to install the mkcert app.
-2. Run `mkdir -r /nginx/certs` , to create a new /certs folder.
+2. Run `mkdir -r /bin/certs` in the root of this repository, to create a new /certs folder in the bin/ directory.
-3. In the /certs folder run `mkcert wordpress-docker.test`
+3. In the /certs folder run `mkcert hale.docker` to create the certificates.
-4. Go to your host file on your mac /etc/hosts and add the wordpress-docker.test domain name
+4. Make sure Dory is running `Dory up`.
-5. In this root directory, run `make build`.
+5. Run `Make build`, to build the image and pull in the new cert pem files.
-6. Go to your browser at the URL wordpress-docker.test
+6. Go to your browser at the URL https://hale.docker

 ## Themes and Plugins